sceccotti89/Distributed-File-System/README.md

 All the elements specified above are optional.
 Any missing parameter will be setted automatically by the application.

 The files for logs and gossiping cannot be changed, and their path is, respectively, **Settings/log4j.properties** and **Settings/GossipSettings.json**.
-You can put your files either in a folder of the same directory of the jar or inside the jar itself.
-If you want to insert or delete a file in the jar just type, respectively:
+All the setting files must be placed in the same folder as the JAR file.
+If you want to insert or delete a file in the JAR just type, respectively:

 ```bash
 jar uf jar-file input-file(s)